By Dennis Garcia

 Our greatest need is for church leaders to help those whom God has called to discern and understand their calling.
 We need to equip them for their mission, and to support and resource them for the journey.

-Dennis Garcia (@dennislgarcia) is the husband of Toni, father of Miranda and Kephas, and church planting catalyst for the North American Mission Board, serving Southern New Mexico.
+Dennis is the husband of Toni, father of Miranda and Kephas, and church planting catalyst serving in Southern New Mexico for the North American Mission Board.